arpa2/DNS-mixer/doc/dns-mixer-from-partial-masters.md

 -   Access control list in terms of internal owner names.
-For each, the number of labels to remove from the beginning to find the zone name receiving any changes in the output stage (only when fixed).
+For each, the number of labels to remove from the beginning to find the zone name receiving any changes in the output stage (when known).

--   A set (or multiset) with published zone data.
+-   A set (or multiset) with published resource records.

--   A set (or multiset) with rejected zone data.
+-   A set (or multiset) with rejected resource records.

 Per output zone:

 -   Nothing, really.
-The output stage handles that.
+The (pluggable?) output stage handles that.

 Procedures
 ----------